yetanotherco/aligned_layer/docs/2_architecture/agg_mode_components/1_deep_dive.md

    Up to **6 blobs** can be included per transaction, supporting up to **23,808 proofs per run**, which is more than we can aggregate in one day.

 2. **Run Aggregation More Frequently**
-   Reducing the interval between aggregation runs can also increase throughput.
+   Reducing the interval between aggregation runs.